 But when content writers know this is your aim, they instantly have a similar aim.
 They want to write your content as quickly as possible and make money from you and the next client and the next client.

-Then they stuff your project with words because 1000 words are what you want.
-You want the content to be unplagiarized and score 75 % in surfer SEO.
+Then they stuff your project with words because what you ask for is 1000 words.
+You want the content to be unplagiarized and score 75 % in, say, surfer SEO.
 But, of course, you want hundreds of these types of articles in a month.

 When your post says, “I want a 1000 word article about blockchain in 12 hours,” you project some interpretation.
 You’re indirectly saying that meeting that deadline is your priority.
 Quality and creativity come later, and trust me, that’s what content writers on Upwork or Fiverr will think.

 I think many of them are writers, and somehow, they think writing is easy, and they attach a very little budget to your job ad and wait for the request to pour in.